Seramis/PHP_ActiveRecord/README.md

 //INSERT INTO user (`firstname`,`surname`,`mail`) VALUES ('Foo Bar', 'Doe', 'john@doe.com')
 ```

+But another interesting thing is shown here. `%placeholders%`

+## Placeholders ##
+Placeholders can be used in sql to refer to model's properties like table name or id field name.
+The format is `%Model.property%`.
+Properties can be `table` and `id`, which represent table name and id field name accordingly.

+So when we are asking for posts, we can refer to post table like `%self.table%` or `%Post.table%`. `self` is a special keyword that is translated to Model, you are asking.

+**Remember that the first part is model name, not table name.** You don't have to know any table's name or write them into sql.

 ## N+1 SELECT problem? ##
 We have a solution for that too!
 Check that out:
 ```php